aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 ## Function `resolve`

-Resolve a single-step proposal with given id.
-Can only be done if there are at least as many votes as min required and there are more yes votes than no. If either of these conditions is not met, this will revert.

-@param voting_forum_address The address of the forum where the proposals are stored.
-@param proposal_id The proposal id.
+Resolve a single&#45;step proposal with given id.
+Can only be done if there are at least as many votes as min required and<br/> there are more yes votes than no. If either of these conditions is not met, this will revert.<br/><br/> @param voting_forum_address The address of the forum where the proposals are stored.<br/> @param proposal_id The proposal id.

 <pre><code>public fun resolve&lt;ProposalType: store&gt;(voting_forum_address: address, proposal_id: u64): ProposalType<br/></code></pre>